idleberg/Bootstrap-Listr/README.md

 ## Usage

 Once you deployed to your server, move all your files to the `_public` subfolder (change the folder in the head of the script).
-You might have to enable the `RewriteBase` setting in the `.htaccess` file, depending on your Apache settings.
+You might have to enable the `RewriteBase` setting in the `.htaccess` file (and edit the folder name), depending on your Apache settings.

 ### Options